-Hair growth can take forever!
+Hair growth can take forever.
 But did you know that you could speed up the process?
 Instead of waiting and trying to measure how many inches your hair seems to have grown (or not grown) in the past couple of months, there are proactive measures you can take to boost hair growth.
-One way is to use ingredients and supplements that feed your hair the right nutrients it needs to grow.
+One way is to use ingredients and supplements that provide your hair with the right nutrients it needs to grow.
 Folic acid is one such vitamin.
 In this article, we will discuss how you can use folic acid to aid hair growth.

 What Is Folic Acid?